Back when we were prepping the old house to sell, I had the hardest time finding a shower curtain for the kid’s bathroom.

 Now, if your painting skills are anything like mine….there’s always that deflated moment when you realize that some paint DID seep through the tape.
 Arrrrrggg.
 On walls, that’s not a problem.
 On fabric, it sort of is.

 There’s a solution!

-I used small scraps of dropcloth to create a “patch” for the painted areas, I ironed the patch to fusible webbing (like Wonder Under), then ironed the other side right to the curtain!
+I used small scraps of dropcloth to create a “patch” for the painted areas, I ironed the patch to fusible webbing (like Thermoweb or Wonder Under), then ironed the other side right to the curtain!
 More details in this tutorial here.